Why Save Newborough Forest?

 In addition, this same European Habitats Directive also requires that 'social, economic & cultural' benefits are taken into account when planning conservation measures (see -

 What is the EU Habitats Directive).
 To date neither the social, economic or climate change implications of

 CCW’s plans have been given the consideration they require.
-The CCW lack the expertise to properly consider these aspects of the wider public interest.
+The CCW lacked the expertise to properly consider these aspects of the wider public interest.
 It currently seems that the wishes of forest visitors & the interests of the Anglesey tourism industry are being ignored.
 This makes the current CCW recommendations seriously flawed!

 Have these proposals been thought through?